inet-framework/inet/showcases/general/parsim/doc/index.rst

 ..
 To partition a simulation model, all modules in the network are assigned to one of the partitions.

 There are limitations with respect to partitioning, e.g. modules in a partition cannot call C++ methods in another partition.
 Thus global modules, such as network configurators, radio medium and visualizer modules need to be included multiple times in the network, one for each partition that needs them.
-For all limitations in partitioning, read the `Parallel Simulation section <https://doc.omnetpp.org/omnetpp/manual/#cha:parallel-exec>`_ in the OMNeT++ manual.
+For all limitations in partitioning, read the `corresponding section <https://doc.omnetpp.org/omnetpp/manual/#sec:parallel-exec:overview>`_ in the OMNeT++ manual.

 ..
 The main limitation in partitioning is that only messages can be passed between partitions, e.g. method calls.